17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Campbell House Museum

-The first home built in the upscale Lucas Place neighborhood, Campbell House was once an important social hub for the St. Louis elite – and it’s been meticulously restored to the splendor of its Victorian heyday.
-Step back in time as you explore the Campbell House Museum’s amazing collection of original furniture, paintings, clothing, and fixtures.
+The first home built in the upscale Lucas Place neighborhood, Campbell House was once an important social hub for the St. Louis elite.
+Today, it’s been meticulously restored to the splendor of its Victorian heyday.

+Step back in time as you explore the amazing collection of original furniture, paintings, clothing, and fixtures at the Campbell House Museum.
 Browse through thousands of fascinating family documents and an amazing album of 60 photographs of the home’s interior taken in 1885.

 City Museum

-Question: what’s it like to tumble down a rabbit hole?
-Answer: a whole lotta fun – if you take the tumble at the City Museum.
+Question: What’s it like to tumble down a rabbit hole?
+Answer: a whole lotta fun, if you take the tumble at the City Museum.
 This wonderfully quirky destination is a modern-day Wonderland.
 Housed in a hundred-year-old warehouse in Downtown West St. Louis, this fanciful playground was created by artists from found and recycled materials.

 Hi Elcyn, I have some good news!
 Urban Faith httpsurbanfaith.com would like to interview Bishop Hilliard about the Longevity Conference.
 I know he's very busy, but as the face of the conference it's really important that he provides interviews so we can promote it as much as possible!
 Can you ask him to provide his availability as soon as possible